-Each of our Travel Advisers here at Travel Associates has spent their fair share of time exploring the wonders of the world!
+Each of our Travel Advisors here at Travel Associates has spent their fair share of time exploring the wonders of the world!
 Having passionately travelled the world and explored its many corners, they bring their world, expert knowledge to you when booking!
-With so many destinations to choose from (195 countries to be exact) and countless cities, villages and photo-worthy spots available also, we asked a few of our Advisers what they believe are some of the top highlights in the world!
+With so many destinations to choose from (195 countries to be exact) and countless cities, villages and photo-worthy spots available also, we asked a few of our Advisors what they believe are some of the top highlights in the world!

 “O'hau is a fabulous place which really has it all.
 I was lucky enough to spend a week there with my family and had to actually schedule in the time for relaxing, as there was just so much to do!

 We went out to Kualoa Ranch, which is great for families with many activities on offer.
 There was a Hollywood Movies sites tour, most famous for Jurassic Park, but there have been many other movies and TV shows filmed at this location over the years.
 They had packages for quad biking, horse riding, zip lining, farm tours and more, so something for everyone.
 They have transfers daily out there from Waikiki, or you can drive yourself there (roughly 45 mins from Waikiki).

 We went on a North Shore day tour, which included a visit to world famous surf beaches, the Banzai Pipeline and Waimea Bay.
 There was kayaking and paddle boarding on the Anahulu river and a trip to the Dole Plantation for a Dole Whip (like an ice-cream, but made of only pineapple).
 On the way home we spent a few hours snorkeling in the beautiful Marine Reserve of Hanauma Bay.
 It was such a special day for our whole family, with a lot of ground covered in just one day.